chofdc/sense-humanoids/README.md

-# SENSE: Sensorless External Force Estimation Framework for Humanoid Robots
+# SENSE: A Force-Sensor-Free, Model-Based Framework for Estimating External Interaction Forces on Humanoid Robots

 SENSE is a real-time, model-based solution for estimating external forces on humanoid robots without the need for force/torque (F/T) sensors.
 It leverages centroidal dynamics and angular momentum to provide accurate, low-cost estimation suitable for physical human-robot interaction (pHRI), particularly on platforms like NAO.